≡ Menu

 To make matters worse…

-These baits are often available in multiple different forms utilizing either a coagulant and anti-coagulant combination of drugs designed to kill.
-And, as with any poisoning, your vet will need to know the exact chemical compounds that are in the particular poison your dog has ingested before they can effectively treat it.
+These baits are often available in multiple forms utilizing either a coagulant or anti-coagulant combination of drugs designed to kill.
+And, as with any poisoning, your vet will need to know the exact chemical compounds in the particular poison your dog has ingested before they can effectively treat it.

 So…

-If your dog comes down with a sudden case of rodenticide toxicity and you’re able to trace down the packaging of the poison be sure to provide this information to your vet ASAP so that they can begin the proper treatment plan immediately.
+If your dog comes down with a sudden case of rodenticide toxicity and you can trace down the packaging of the poison, please be sure to provide this information to your vet as soon as possible so they can begin the proper treatment plan immediately.
+Otherwise, your vet will have to do a process of elimination ruling out each of the four main classes of rodent poisons that are commonly available within the United States, starting with:

 The first is poisoning…

-Via Aluminum, Calcium and Zinc Phosphides.
-These cause liver damage by releasing noxious gases inside the dog, causing severe abdominal pain that ultimately results in death as the liver is slowly poisoned.
+Via Aluminum, Calcium, and Zinc Phosphides.
+These cause liver damage by releasing poisonous gases inside the dog, causing severe abdominal pain that ultimately results in death as the liver is slowly poisoned.

 Unfortunately…

-There are almost no clinical signs of this type of poisoning but it can kill your dog weeks or even months after ingestion.
-Because this variant of poison relies on Vitamin K dependent clotting factors so a super strong dose of Vitamin K1 can mend your dog, but it has to be administered in time – so if you notice any abnormal bleeding bouts get to the vet immediately.
+There are almost no clinical signs of this type of poisoning, but it can kill your dog weeks or months after ingestion.
+Because this poison variant relies on Vitamin K-dependent clotting factors, a super strong dose of Vitamin K1 can mend your dog.
+However, it has to be administered in time – so if you notice any abnormal bleeding bouts, get to the vet immediately.

 Cholecalciferol, also known as Vitamin D3…

-Is the third type of poison and is being used more and more commonly.
+It is the third type of poison and is being used more and more commonly.
 It has no antidote and quickly kills the kidneys.
-This type of rat poison is very dangerous for pets but is sadly appearing more and more frequently.
+This type of rat poison is hazardous for pets but is sadly appearing more and more frequently.

 Bromethalin is the…